-- Make it easier for agencies and tribes/CBOs to enter into contracts for services, - Ensure language access and language support are available for meetings and important documents and information that communities should be aware of (e.g., contamination concerns or health risks), - Ensure physical accessibility to meeting locations, - Continue to support hybrid meetings, - Host meetings in person in Delta communities, - Hold meetings at different times, including in the evenings, to accommodate different interested parties' schedules, - Be respectful of people's time by giving them enough time to review materials or proposals (i.e., longer public comment periods) and not requiring them to sit through hours-long public meetings to be able to provide a two-minute comment on a single agenda item, - Provide clear and specific instructions on how to engage on different issues, including which agencies to engage with, what processes are relevant, and what opportunities there are to voice opinions and concerns, - Improve coordination across agencies so that communities are not receiving duplicative asks, - Make requests for input understandable to non-technical, diverse audiences (across ages, education levels, background knowledge), removing jargon and "agency speak," and - Communicate clearly about decision-making processes: who will be most impacted and how, what the decision-making process is, and what the timeline is.
+- Make it easier for agencies and tribes/CBOs to enter into contracts for services, - Ensure language access and language support are available for meetings and important documents and information that communities should be aware of (e.g., contamination concerns or health risks), - Ensure physical accessibility to meeting locations, - Continue to support hybrid meetings, - Host meetings in person in Delta communities, - Hold meetings at different times, including in the evenings, to accommodate different interested parties' schedules,

+- Be respectful of people's time by giving them enough time to review materials or proposals (i.e., longer public comment periods) and not requiring them to sit through hours-long public meetings to provide a two-minute comment on a single agenda item, - Use a diverse set of communication tools and methods for disseminating key information to all in a timely manner, - Provide clear and specific instructions on how to engage on different issues, including which agencies to engage with, what processes are relevant, and what opportunities there are to voice opinions and concerns, - Improve coordination across agencies so that communities are not receiving duplicative asks, - Make requests for input understandable to non-technical, diverse audiences (across ages, education levels, and background knowledge), removing jargon and "agency speak," - Communicate clearly about decision-making processes: who will be most impacted and how, what the decision-making process is, and what the timeline is; and - Improve coordination and agency partnerships with tribes.

-Tribal consultation should be undertaken on any activities that may be of interest to tribes and should be done as early as possible in the process.
+Tribal consultation should be undertaken on any activity that may be of interest to tribes and should be done as early as possible in the process (i.e., early enough to ensure tribes can inform both process design and initial development).
 Regular communication, even if agencies do not hear anything back, is helpful for tribes.
 In addition, agencies should work with tribes to understand their needs for consultation, such as how they prefer to convey information.
 Establishing a constant feedback loop is essential.